jbellsey/redux-model-utils/docs/api-config.md

 # API: Config & setup tools

-These APIs will typically be used once in your app.
+These APIs will typically be used only once in your app.
 See the [full example](example.md) for a usable boilerplate showing how to configure this library.
 It's minimal.